Baumé (restaurant)

-Baumé is a French restaurant in Palo Alto, California, opened in 2010 by chef Bruno Chemel.
+Baumé was a French restaurant in Palo Alto, California, opened in 2010 by chef Bruno Chemel.
 Until 2021, it had two Michelin stars.
-Originally seating 35, the restaurant was reduced to two tables in the mid-2010s, and is now staffed only by Chemel and his wife.
+Originally seating 28, the restaurant was reduced to eight tables in the mid-2010s, and staffed only by Chemel, his son Antoine, and his wife Christie.
+In 2021, Chemel requested the Michelin stars be withdrawn, and in 2022 he converted the restaurant into a more casual Bistronomie by Baumé.
+It closed permanently in August 2023.